Mozilla’s Data Privacy FAQ

 • We follow a set of Data Privacy Principles that shape our approach to privacy in the Firefox desktop and mobile browsers.

-• We only collect the data we need to make the best products.
+• We strive to only collect the data we need to make the best products.

-• We put people in control of their data and online experiences.
+• We work to put people in control of their data and online experiences.

 The following questions and answers should help you understand what to expect from Mozilla and Firefox: